 - Prolong sitting in a car or at work.

 - Insect bite

-What Are The Risk Factors For Vein Inflammation?
+What Are The Risk Factors Of Vein Inflammation?

-Various factors increase the risk of inflammation of vein.
-These are;
+The following are the Various factors that increase the risk of inflammation in vein;

 - Obesity or overweight